Entry-Level Professional Master of Arts Degree

-- Introductory Sociology or Introduction to Social/Cultural Anthropology;
+- Introductory Sociology or Cultural/Social Anthropology;

 - Medical Terminology**;

-*If Anatomy and Physiology are combined, students must take either 1) one combined Anatomy and Physiology course with laboratory worth 6-8 semester units, or 2) two sequential semesters of combined Anatomy and Physiology taken at the same school, totaling 6-8 semester units with a laboratory each semester.
+*If Anatomy and Physiology are combined, you must take either 1) one combined Anatomy and Physiology course with laboratory worth 6-8 semester units, or 2) two sequential semesters of combined Anatomy and Physiology taken at the same school, totaling 6-8 semester units with a laboratory each semester.